 The greatest threat faced by this generation is climate change.
-Because without a habitable earth to live on, what do we have left?
 But what can we do to tackle the problem?
-Wait for politicians to act and hope that they’ll make the right decisions before it’s too late?
-Waiting certainly hasn’t proved to be an effective solution, with words so far being followed with little – if any – effective action.
-So it’s more important than ever to take matters into our own hands.
+Wait for politicians to act and hope that they’ll make the right decisions — before it’s too late?
+Waiting certainly hasn’t proven to be an effective solution so far, with words so far being followed with little, if any, effective action.
+This means it’s more important than ever to take matters into our own hands.

-Many people feel that the issue of climate change is just too vast for individual actions to really make a difference.
+Many people feel that the issue of how to fight climate change is just too vast for individual actions to really make a difference.
 But is that really the case?

-We don’t agree, and have come up with 12 simple tips on how you can not only reduce your own carbon footprint by making both small and big changes, but also put pressure on politicians to step up and do the right thing.
+At RESET, we don’t agree.
+We’ve come up with 12 simple tips on how you can not only reduce your own carbon footprint by making both small and big changes, but also put pressure on politicians to step up and do the right thing.

 Still haven’t switched to a green energy provider?
-Then now’s the time!
-Throughout the world, the use of energy represents by far the largest source of greenhouse gas emissions caused by human activity.
-Around two thirds of global greenhouse gas emissions are linked to burning fossil fuels for energy to be used for heating, electricity, transport and industry.
-And in Europe too, energy production and use, including the energy used in transport, accounts for some 80 percent of the EU’s greenhouse gas emissions.
+Then now’s the time.
+The use of energy represents by far the largest source of greenhouse gas emissions caused by human activity.
+Around two-thirds of global greenhouse gas emissions are linked to the energy sector.

-Switching to renewables has a multiple positive impacts: by converting to green electricity you support the phase-out of coal, do your bit to accelerate the move to renewable sources and directly reduce CO2 emissions.
+Switching to renewables has multiple positive impacts: by converting to green electricity, you support the phase-out of coal, do your bit to accelerate the move to renewable sources and directly reduce CO2 emissions.

 2. Save energy

-It might sound like the most original-sounding tip around, but it’s as relevant as ever.
-Saving energy not only saves you money – it also helps to cut emissions too.
-Check out the following article to see how you shape up when it comes to your own daily energy-efficiency: 11 Tips for Saving Energy at Home
+It might not sound like the most original-sounding tip around, but it’s as relevant as ever.
+Saving energy not only saves you money — it also helps to cut emissions too.
+From the RESET archives, check out our practical guide to see how you shape up when it comes to your own daily energy efficiency: 11 Tips for Saving Energy at Home

 3. Optimise your diet

-In the EU, meat and dairy production is estimated to be responsible for 12-17% of total greenhouse gas emissions, while throughout the world, the global livestock industry produces more greenhouse gas emissions than all cars, planes, trains and ships combined.
-That doesn’t mean that everyone has to become vegan or vegetarian – even a small shift in diets, with a reduction in meat and dairy products, and more plant-based foods instead, could reduce the pressure that agriculture places on the environment.
+According to FAO data reported by Deutsche Welle, 14.5 percent of all human-caused greenhouse gas emissions are caused by the farming of livestock.
+As well as emitting carbon dioxide (CO2), this industry also releases toxic methane and nitrous oxide, both of which are considered to drive global warming.
+Globally, the livestock industry produces more greenhouse gas emissions than all cars, planes, trains and ships combined.
+That doesn’t mean that everyone has to become vegan or vegetarian; even a small shift in diets, with a reduction in meat and dairy products and more plant-based foods, could reduce the pressure that agriculture places on the environment.